|Home||Newsletter Archive||Program Directors||CME Information||Recommend to a Colleague|

 The Johns Hopkins University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The Johns Hopkins University School of Medicine designates this educational activity for a maximum of 1.0 AMA PRA Category 1 Credit(s).
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Johns Hopkins University School of Medicine designates this educational activity for a maximum of 0.5 category 1 credits toward the AMA Physician's Recognition Award.
+Each physician should claim only those credits that he/she actually spent in the activity.

 This activity has been developed for Hematologists.
 There are no fees or prerequisites for this activity.Learning Objectives